-Chris currently resides in Brooklyn, New York, where frequent collaborators include "intensely funny surrealist comedy" group Gentlemen Party (TimeOutNY) and Pipeline Theatre Company, recently named one of NYC's best non-Broadway theater companies by Gothamist.
-His work on Pipeline's 'The Gray Man' alongside co-composer Mike Brun received accolades from both The New York Times and Lighting and Sound America.
-Chris's sound team has been nominated for two Golden Reel awards by the Motion Picture Sound Editors (MPSE).
+Frequent collaborators include "intensely funny surrealist comedy" group Gentlemen Party (TimeOutNY) and Pipeline Theatre Company, named one of NYC's best theatre companies by Gothamist.
+His work on Pipeline's The Gray Man alongside co-composer Mike Brun received praise from both The New York Times and Lighting and Sound America, and his sound team has been nominated for two Golden Reel awards by the Motion Picture Sound Editors (MPSE).
 Recently, Chris served as composer for the short film Children of the Revolution, which received 2nd Prize in the Producers Guild of America’s ‘Make Your Mark’ Competition.
 As a participant in the 2016 NYU/ASCAP Foundation Film Scoring Workshop, he received mentorship from composers Sean Callery (24, Homeland) and Mark Snow (The X-Files).